Please read through thoroughly about location restrictions for Forensic Autopsy Services.

 - Identifications of injuries

-However, a forensic pathologist must perform a forensic autopsy.
+However, a forensic pathologist must provide forensic autopsy services.
 A forensic pathologist is a medical doctor trained in identifying injury patterns, collecting evidence, and investigating and interpreting the circumstances around a death.

-Why Families Seek a Forensic Autopsy from Dr. Chundru
+Why Seek Forensic Autopsy Services from Dr. Chundru?

 In cases where a loved one dies suddenly or experiences an unnatural death, the family members often have many questions.
 For example, they may want to know if the deceased received proper medical care before passing or if the loss directly resulted from an accident or mistake.
 Additionally, if there is reason to believe a specific product or service contributed to the loss of life, loved ones may hope to prevent further tragedies.

 A second autopsy can provide vital explanations in cases where an initial autopsy did not.
+Answering these questions can provide necessary closure for families and serve as a tool for further investigations around their loved one’s death.
 It can further explain what led to a loved one’s death, but it can also answer whether:

 - They had an undiagnosed medical condition